vatpac-technology/sops/docs/aerodromes/sydney.md

 `SIMULTANEOUS OPPOSITE DIRECTION PARALLEL RUNWAY OPERATIONS IN PROGRESS`

 When Independent Visual Approaches are run during PROPS, the APCH must also include:
-`DO NOT PASS THRU ASSIGNED RWY CENTRELINE`
+`DO NOT PASS THRU ASSIGNED RWY CL`

 !!! example
     <figure markdown>